 If you’re fitting channel drainage into block paving, it is best practice to place the channel drain at the lowest point of the problem area, taking advantage of the slope which will force the rainwater to run off into the channel drain.

 Installing channel drain in your driveway is especially useful if you have a sloped drive which leads onto a main road.
 This slope will naturally direct the excess rainwater into the channel drain before hitting the road.
 This is the preferred method so that any run off from your property goes into the channel drain system rather than flooding the road.

 Learn more about installing a channel drain system in your driveway.

 - Dig the trench

 Dig a trench which is large enough in height to accommodate a 50mm compacted sand base at the bottom, and is wide enough so that 100mm of concrete side fill on each side can surround the channel.
 As you dig the trench you need to allow for a fall of around 5mm per every 1m length of channel drain.
+Most domestic channels do not have a built-in fall or slope, so this needs to be accommodated for manually in the trench preparation.
 Fixing a length of string along the trench to mark the height of where the grating should finish (roughly 2mm below the final surface level) can help you by acting as a guide.